Occupational Therapy in Schools (Guide + Directory)

 Parents or caregivers have the right to equal participation in this process.
 They are entitled to:

-• Requesting an evaluation
+• Request an evaluation.

-• Notification of a planned evaluation
+• Receive notification of a planned evaluation.

-• Access to planning and evaluation materials
+• Access planning and evaluation materials.

 Now that we know the basic mandates that guide our practice, we can look at the specific role of OTs in helping individual students.

-• Improving, developing, or restoring functions impaired or lost through illness, injury, or deprivation
+• Improving, developing, or restoring functions impaired or lost through illness, injury, or deprivation;

 • Preventing, through early intervention, initial or further impairment or loss of function.